cysouw/diathesis/text/c01_introduction.md

 ### *Zustandskontinuativ* (*bleiben + Infinitiv*)

 The ~~Zustandskontinuativ~~ (full discussion in [@sec:infinitive-bleiben]) is constructed with *bleiben* and an infinitive.
 It expresses that a state is continuing.
-This construction is frequently used with state verbs like *stehen, liegen, sitzen*, etc. [@next a,b].
+This construction is frequently used with state verbs like *stehen* 'to stand', *liegen* 'to lie', *sitzen* 'to sit', etc. [@next a,b].
 These combinations are so prominent that their infinitives are ususually written as single words in German orthography, i.e. *stehenbleiben, liegenbleiben, sitzenbleiben*.
 These constructions are often even listed as single verbs in German dictionaries.
-Yet, there is no grammatical reason to give these combinations a special status compared to, for example, *wohnen bleiben* [@next c].
+Yet, there is no grammatical reason to give these combinations a special status compared to other constructions of *bleiben + Infinitiv* that are usually separated by a space, like for example *wohnen bleiben* 'to remain living somewhere'[@next c].

 ::: ex
 a.
 Er liegt im Bett.